nayliv/selenium-web-automation/README.md

 can be represented as independent components and reused across multiple Page Objects.

+---

 ### Driver Factory

-Browser creation will be centralized in a dedicated factory instead of creating WebDriver instances directly inside test classes.
+Browser creation is centralized instead of creating WebDriver instances directly inside test classes.

 Example: